Dangers of Mixing Lorazepam and Alcohol

 Be aware of the effects of mixing lorazepam and alcohol before you take a drink while on this medication.
 Lorazepam interacts negatively with alcohol; if you drink while on this drug, your heart rate can slow down, you might have trouble breathing and you can collapse or die.
-Lorezepam isn’t as dangerous as some other drugs; if you aren’t drunk, you might not have any side effects.
-However, drinking while on this drug can be risky, and if you can’t resist taking a drink while on lorazepam, you might have an addiction problem.
-Consider calling us to get help if you think you may be addicted to lorazepam or alcohol.
+Therefore, drinking while on this drug can be risky and possibly life-threatening.

 What Are The Effects of Mixing Lorazepam with Alcohol?

 Lorazepam is a class of benzodiazepine used to relieve anxiety and is commonly known as Xanax, Klonopin, and Ativan.
 It is also used to control symptoms of alcohol withdrawal in those who have developed a dependence.
 There are strict restrictions on alcohol consumption when prescribed these types of medication, and for good reason.
 The consequences of mixing Xanax, Klonopin or Ativan and alcohol are dangerous and can be deadly.
 The side effects of mixing anxiety medication and alcohol are:

 - Extreme drowsiness.

 - Difficulty breathing.

 - Sluggish reflexes.